-The best artificial Christmas trees to buy this year
+The best artificial Christmas trees to buy now

 __________________________________________________________________________________

 We're hitting all the tree categories here, so if you're a spruce loving family, then we've got just the one for you!
-At 7.5-feet tall and with more than 1,400 evergreen branch tips, this tree from Home Depot has more than 700 positive reviews and has 550 color changing lights.
-It's also available in two additional sizes (6 and 9 feet) and comes with a remote and a on/off foot switch.
+At 7-foot tall and with more than 1,000 evergreen branch tips, this tree from Home Depot has 500 clear lights.
+It's also available in three additional sizes (4, 10 and 12 feet) and comes in three sections for easy setup.

 __________________________________________________________________________________